-If the parent/guardian wants to appeal the principal's decision regarding grade reporting, the principal will inform the parent/guardian of the appeal process (see "Appeals," page 13).
+If the parent/guardian wishes to appeal a grade, the principal will inform the parent/guardian of the appeal process (see "Appeals," page 12).
 The Individual Education Plan (IEP) for Exceptional Child Education (ECE) students and Program Services Plans for English Learners (ELs) may be considered in the appeal.